dx111/jupyterhub-pachyderm/README.md

 This repo contains everything necessary for getting JupyterHub running and well-integrated with [Pachyderm](https://github.com/pachyderm/pachyderm).
 With this, you can get JupyterHub running on the same Kubernetes cluster as Pachyderm, as well as:

-- Seamless authentication with Pachyderm: you login to JupyterHub with your Pachyderm credentials.
+- Seamless authentication with Pachyderm: you can use your Pachyderm credentials to log in to JupyterHub.
-- Built-in support for Pachyderm interactivity in Python notebooks via our official Python client library, [python-pachyderm](https://github.com/pachyderm/python-pachyderm/).
+- Built-in support for Pachyderm interactivity in Python notebooks through our official Python client library - [python-pachyderm](https://github.com/pachyderm/python-pachyderm/).
 - Built-in support for `pachctl`, available in the JupyterHub terminal.

-Note that this is an Pachyderm enterprise-only feature, and will not work otherwise.
+**Note** This is a Pachyderm Enterprise feature.
+Contact sales@pachyderm.com for more information.

 ## Supported Platforms